 How do the Tuition Fee Loans work?

-Tuition Fee Loans are available for Home students to pay their university tuition fees.
-The money is paid directly to your child's university through the Student Loans Company.
-Your son/daughter will need to apply for a loan for each year of study.
+The money is paid directly to the university through the Student Loans Company.
+Your child will need to apply for a loan for each year of study.

-Your son/daughter can apply for a Tuition Fee Loan through his/her local funding authority:
+Your child can apply for a Tuition Fee Loan through their local funding authority:

 England: Student Finance England